vinci1it2000/schedula/README.rst

   ..
 Important::
-      To avert any security deliberations for this http-proxy "tunnel", JRC *cryptographically signs* all *final releases*, so that you or your IT staff may `validate their authenticity
+      To avert any security deliberations for this http-proxy "tunnel", JRC *cryptographically signs* all *final releases* with ``GPG key ID: 9CF277C40A8A1B08`` so that you or your IT staff may `validate their authenticity
       <https://www.davidfischer.name/2012/05/signing-and-verifying-python-packages-with-pgp/>`_
       and detect *man-in-the-middle* attacks, however impossible.